Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - The enum is a special "class" that represents a fixed set of constants (unchangeable variables, like final variables).
 - In Java we can create an enum class with the help of enum keyword.
 - for example, if we have a variable DressSize, then it should have following values: small, medium and large.
-- In Java, and in Java too, Enums help us achieve this.
 - Java enums can have properties, functions, can implement interfaces, etc.
 - The enum data type (also known as Enumerated Data Type) is used to define an enum in Java.